jschneider98/uiwatcher-docs/README.md

  * **url-path (reserved):** This context is automatically set to window.location.pathname every page load.
  * **event-type (reserved):** This context is set to the javascript event that is being logged (i.e., click, change, load, etc).
  * **css-selector (reserved):** The css selector that triggered the javascript event.
- * **text-contect (reserved):** If the css selector that triggered the javascript event has text content, then this contect is set.
+ * **text-content (reserved):** If the css selector that triggered the javascript event has text content, then this contect is set.
  * **dom-id (reserved):** If the DOM element that trigger the javascript event has an ID, then this context is set.
  * **page-id:** Set by `$ui.newPage(pageId)`.
 Using this method is required by single page apps.
 If `$ui.newPage(pageId)` is not called, then **page-id** will be set to **url-path** (see above).
 Do not set this context manually (i.e., `$ui.watcher.addContext('page-id', 'my_page')`).
 Doing so will produce undesired results.
 Use `$ui.newPage('my_page')` to set this context.
  * **utm_source:** This context can get set automatically using customized links (i.e., google add links etc)